Are All Those Artificial Fragrances Getting Up Your Nose?

 It has been many years since we have written about artificial fragrances.
+Time for an update!

 Your doctor may never have told you that your mystery symptoms may be as simple as a reaction to all the chemicals in your home.
 Yes, perfumes and other artificial fragrances trigger migraines, sinus issues, respiratory problems, rashes, nausea and even visual disturbances in a large number of people.

 Synthetic fragrance affects air quality for those sharing the space

 - If you care about those around you, then refrain from using artificial fragrances.